jakemac53/macro_prototype/README.md

 The api docs can be seen [here](https://jakemac53.github.io/macro_prototype/doc/api/index.html).

-These are generated and published manually so they may become a bit stale.
+These are generated and published manually so they may become a bit stale, you can regenerate them by checking out the `gh-pages` branch, running `dartdoc` from the root of the repo, and sending a pull request to that branch.

 ## Evaluation Guidelines